JVestly/Project-2/README.md

 In the LLM folder, we have added links to our LLM chats (see LLM/links.md).

 In the folder, Figures, we have added all figures used for tests in this project.
 The plots, maps, and tables all have suitable headlines, describing the figure.
-Figures with a prefix \textit{V2} contains all figures for the second version of our train_SGD method, using one minibatch per epoch.
+Figures with a prefix, V2 contains all figures for the second version of our train_SGD method, using one minibatch per epoch.
-The prefix \textit{VB} are figures for using this SGD method.
+The prefix, HM, are heatmao figures.